chgeuer/repro_arm_ttk_artifactslocationproblem/README.md

         must not have a defaulValue in a nested template.
 ```

-However, looking at the docs (https://github.com/Azure/azure-quickstart-templates/blob/master/1-CONTRIBUTION-GUIDE/best-practices.md#deployment-artifacts-nested-templates-scripts), this seems to be the correct way.
+However, looking at the samples (https://github.com/Azure/azure-quickstart-templates/blob/master/1-CONTRIBUTION-GUIDE/best-practices.md#deployment-artifacts-nested-templates-scripts), this seems to be the correct way.

 But ARM TTK [artifacts-parameter.test.ps1](https://github.com/Azure/arm-ttk/blob/master/arm-ttk/testcases/deploymentTemplate/artifacts-parameter.test.ps1#L68) triggers the error.
+It seems the `$IsMainTemplate` isn't properly coming in...

 ## When removing the defaults in the main template

-The validation from ARM TTK moves to the `createUiDefinition.json` file:
+When removing the defaults for `_artifactsLocation` and `_artifactsLocationSasToken` in the main template, the validation from ARM TTK moves to the `createUiDefinition.json` file...

 ```text
 Validating ARM-JSON\createUiDefinition.json